 Our award-winning simulation facilities and clinical skills laboratories have been purpose-built and designed to create engaging and exciting learning opportunities.
 We have midwifery, acute care, community-based, paediatric, perioperative and critical care simulation facilities.

-Clinical simulation is integrated into each semester of the Bachelor of Nursing and the Bachelor of Midwifery, allowing students to become familiar with clinical environments from the beginning of their degree.
-Contemporary healthcare practice emphasises patient and family centred care.
-Not only do students learn technical and patient assessment skills, there is also significant emphasis on developing communication skills to enable students to deliver competent and professional care.
+Simulation-based learning experiences are integrated into each session of the Bachelor of Nursing and the Bachelor of Midwifery courses, allowing students to become familiar with clinical environments from the beginning of their degree.
+Not only do students learn technical skills, simulation also provides opportunities for students to develop non-technical skills such as clinical reasoning, therapeutic communication, teamwork and empathy, which are critical for safe and effective care.

 Clinical simulations cover a range of scenarios informed by authentic contemporary practice.
 These include: aged care, antenatal care, asthma, birthing – normal and complex, chest pain, child and newborn care, deteriorating patients, emergency events, medical-surgical, mental health, perioperative and recovery room, palliative care / end of life, trauma and critical care.

 Paper patient cases come to life for Science students in the Health clinical labs.
 First year students gain insight into the hospital and patient context for their human physiology subject which includes engaging with and understanding the ‘patient’ perspective.
 Second year students extend their appreciation of clinical settings within two cases and get some insight into hospital spaces, sounds and smells.